scuzzydude/asimov/asimov.md

 That player will have no obligation to his crew at all, but we will be there for him.
 He's a Rocket -- he's the crew's responsibly.
 As the players grow to appreciate the crews, then the relationship can grow.
 Perhaps the player has dinner with the crew once a month, or maybe it's just a shootaround, getting loose before practice.
 No phones, just letting the crew know how it is.
 We tell him what we saw in games we watched, scouting up who he's going to be facing.
 It's our responsibility.
 It's about people who value basketball committing to these young men who can make our dreams come true.

 Kerouac Crews invest in dreamers.
 I'd split these up and have multiple crews, an adult version, and a kids version, funded by the big rollers version, where it's kids who have a favorite player write an essay or film a video, and there's a Scoot election to pick a whole crew of kids for every road game.
 It's a way for the players to get in touch with the real value leverage they have as sports heroes -- the dreams of children.
-These kids are on the road for the players, a new crew of screaming kids on the at each stop.
+These kids are on the road for the players, a new crew of screaming kids at each stop.
 It must be rotating because you can't have kids missing a bunch of school, but in every city there is a bunch of kids there just for that player.

 How much positive pressure does it put on these young Rockets to perform at the highest level so that it's always a blow out on the road?
 A blow-out so everybody on the roster gets a chance to play and hear their crew of kids shout it out when they get a bucket or a rebound.
 This is a blowout incentive system, no money involved.
-These young men we pick for our heroes are young and their ideas and values are much closer to those kids than they can be to any billionaire owner.
+These men we pick for our heroes are young and their ideas and values are much closer to those kids than they can be to any billionaire owner.
 The only way any of them got to the show in the first place is because they're winners.
 We can't let them forget that, even when they lose.

 Rocket-Nation will do this in a manner that is equitable, we'll have big rollers fund fantastic dreams of the many, while building the total appreciation of the Rockets.
 I believe this will have a positive effect on the players because it'll be true believers who commit, and this is a multiplicative effect and reflective of the true value of a team.
 Scoot of Team Rockets will have greater value than Rockets the franchise of property.